Bergen (singer): Comeback and albums

-In an interview shortly before the attacker was released from prison, Bergen said:"I have little feelings.
+In an interview shortly before Serbest was released from prison, Bergen said:

+"I have little feelings.
 It hurts to imagine the prison and him.
 Sometimes I hate him.
 The years that were hard for me...
 I am undecided yet.

 Death and legacy

-In the city she went to for the promotion of her latest album Yıllar Affetmez, she was shot and killed at the age of 31 by Serbest in Adana.
-She was buried in her hometown, Mersin.
+In 1989 Bergen went to Adana to promote Yıllar Affetmez, where she was shot dead by Serbest.
 Her mother was also injured in the attack.
-Her grave in the Mersin Interfaith Cemetery is open to visitors.
+Bergen was buried in the Mersin Interfaith Cemetery in her hometown, where her grave is open to visitors.

-Serbest, who fled abroad after the murder, was caught in Germany. he was sentenced to 15 years, reduced for good behavior to 3 years.
+Serbest fled abroad and was caught in Germany.
+He was sentenced to 15 years prison, reduced to 3 years for good behavior.
 Considering his 16-month detention period in Germany and Turkey, he was sentenced to seven months in prison.

 Her mother said about the attack:"Bergen had a concert in Kayseri, Halis came in front of the hotel where we stay and threatened, 'If you don't come back to me, I will kill you all'.
 Since we heard these threats so often, we didn't pay much attention...
 My daughter turned her back to the flowers in the back and said, 'It's all over now, I won't go back to you!'
 Hearing this word, he took out a pistol from his waistband.
 I shouted as loud as I could and asked for help.
 This time he aimed the gun at me to silence me and fired.
 They left us in blood and got in the car with his half-brother and ran away."

-Regarding his short sentence, the murderer said: "After committing the Bergen murder, I spent less time in prison; I stayed in prison for 7 months.
-Now, in underdeveloped countries, no matter what country it is, it's over if you're strong," he said, and claimed that his main target was the artist's mother.
+Regarding his short sentence, Serbest said: "After committing the Bergen murder, I spent less time in prison; I stayed in prison for 7 months.
+Now, in underdeveloped countries, no matter what country it is, it's over if you're strong," he said, and claimed that his main target was Bergen's mother.

-Her sister talked about her mother's situation after the incident: "After that pain, my mother buried herself in the grave.
+Bergen's sister said: "After that pain, my mother buried herself in the grave.
 Then she always wore black; both at the wedding and at the feast...
 With Belgin's death, my mother died too.
 My mother was talking to herself.
 Belgin loved coffee very much.
 After my sister passed away, my mother made two Turkish coffees every morning, talked to Belgin and drank her coffee.
 She used to pray until the evening in my sister's room covered with her posters.
 She used to say, "My daughter is afraid of loneliness and the dark".
 We used to sit in the cemetery with my mother until the morning."